-\if 0 Our main focus in this experiment is on demonstrating how our learning pipeline can adapt to this setting, and as it introduces unique challenges that go beyond those studied in our other experiments, here we evaluate \mom\ in a synthetic environment and using a human-proxy model (as in many other current works on human-machine cooperation). \fi The task we consider is a medical decision-making setting where doctors must evaluate the health risk of incoming ER patients, and have access to a predictive model.\footnote{MDCalc.com is one example of a risk assessment calculator for use by medical professionals.} Here, we focus on compact, linear models, and view the coefficients of the model along with the input features as the representation, affecting the decision process of doctors.
-Doctors also have access to additional, side information.
-Our goal is to learn a compact, linear model that can account for how doctors choose to use this side information.
+\if 0 Our main focus in this experiment is on demonstrating how our learning pipeline can adapt to this setting, and as it introduces unique challenges that go beyond those studied in our other experiments, here we evaluate \mom\ in a synthetic environment and using a human-proxy model (as in many other current works on human-machine cooperation). \fi We consider a medical decision-making task in which doctors must evaluate the health risk of incoming ER patients and have access to a predictive model. \footnote{MDCalc.com is one example of a risk assessment calculator for use by medical professionals.} Here, we focus on compact, linear models, and view the model coefficients along with the input features as the representation, affecting the decision process of doctors.
+Doctors additionally have access to side information that is \emph{unavailable to the model} and may affect their decision.
+Our goal is to learn a model that can account for how doctors use this side information.